 (5) The Independent Market Monitor (IMM) may require the QSE to provide justification for the Resource Parameters submitted.

+3.7.1.3 Energy Storage Resource Parameters

+(1) Resource Parameters for an ESR that may be modified, with documented reason for change, by the QSE for immediate use upon ERCOT validation include:

+(a) Normal Ramp Rate curve; and

+(b) Emergency Ramp Rate curve.

 3.8.6 Energy Storage Resources

-(1) The Resource Entity and QSE representing an Energy Storage Resource (ESR) which is jointly registered with ERCOT as a Generation Resource and a Controllable Load Resource, pursuant to paragraph (6) of Section 16.5, Registration of a Resource Entity, are responsible for following all requirements in these Protocols associated with Generation Resources and Controllable Load Resources,.
+(1) For the purposes of all ERCOT Protocols and Other Binding Documents, all requirements that apply to Generation Resources and Controllable Load Resources shall be understood to apply to Energy Storage Resources to the same extent, except where the Protocols explicitly provide otherwise.

 6.5.9.3.4 Emergency Notice